textpattern/textpattern.github.io/installation/upgrading-textpattern.md

 ### Create a database dump file (an .sql export)

-Log in to the `phpMyAdmin` database administration panel for your site (different web hosts have different access routes), and then follow these steps:
+Log in to the `phpMyAdmin` database panel for your site (different web hosts have different access routes), and then follow these steps:

 1. Select the database running the current Textpattern site.
 2. In the resulting main content area, click **'Export'** at the top of the screen.